Contents: Crankshaft speed sensor ↡ Electronic control unit (ECU) ↡ Coolant temperature sensor ↡ Throttle Position Sensor ↡

 1. Disconnect the negative battery terminal.

-2. Disconnect the sensor wire from the harness on the connector, which is located in the engine compartment behind the battery.
+2. Disconnect the sensor wire from the harness at the connector, which is located in the engine compartment behind the battery.

-3. Turn away a bolt of fastening and take the gauge from the case of coupling.
+3. Unscrew the mounting bolt and remove the sensor from the clutch housing.
 Remove the metal bushing where it is installed.

 Installation

 4. Installation is carried out in the reverse order.
-Where provided, ensure that the sleeve is installed before inserting the transmitter into the housing.
+Where provided, before inserting the sensor into the housing, make sure that the bushing is installed.

 Electronic control unit (ECU)